Holsteiner: Influential sires

 Warmblood breeds, including the Holsteiner, are modeled to meet the demands of the market, and are never stagnant.
-When agile cavalry horses were required, Baroque horses from Spain and Naples were used; when flashier coach horses were in demand, the Yorkshire Coach horse contributed its genes.
+When agile cavalry horses were required, Iberian horses from Spain and Naples were used; when flashier coach horses were in demand, the Yorkshire Coach horse contributed its genes.
 Following World War II, the farm horse gave way to the leisure riding horse and sport horse.
 Holstein breeders have achieved their aims in the past century with the use of Thoroughbred, Anglo-Arab, and Anglo-Norman sires.
 The mare base with which breeders were working was of heavy warmblood type.
 They were calm and sensible, with great depth and breadth but also with elegance, quality and active gaits suitable for coaching.
 (Note: von Thun-Hohenstein, Romdeio Graf.
 "The Holsteiner Horse" Via "Sinaeda") Holsteiners of this era lacked elasticity and athleticism for dressage, and were heavy and slow off the ground over fences.
 Therefore, the influences due to selection for pulling power had to be systematically eliminated.